NomicFoundation/hardhat-website/src/content/plugin-development/explanation/lifecycle.md

 ### Dynamic Hook Handlers' lifecycle

 The lifecycle of a Dynamic Hook Handler is simpler, as it's manually registered and unregistered using `hre.hooks.registerHandlers` and `hre.hooks.unregisterHandlers`.
-They aren't lazy loaded, and are run just like any other Hook Handler.
+They aren't lazy loaded and run just like any other Hook Handler.

 ## Task Actions' lifecycle